YikunX/hhhhh/src/site/markdown/documentation/geospatial-data-model.md

 Once locations have been extracted from the text, you\'ll want to resolve those locations to geospatial entities (represented by the `GeoName` class).
 The resolution model is how you interact with these entities once the resolution process is finished.

-The resolution model located in the `com.bericotech.clavin.resolver` package contains this element:
+The resolution model located in the `com.novetta.clavin.resolver` package contains this element:

 -  `ResolvedLocation` - a `LocationOccurrence` paired with a `GeoName`